 What is PathBank?

-PathBank is an interactive, visual database containing more than 100 000 machine-readable pathways found in model organisms such as humans, mice, E. coli, yeast, and Arabidopsis thaliana.
+PathBank is an interactive, visual database containing more than 600 000 machine-readable pathways found in model organisms such as humans, mice, E. coli, yeast, and Arabidopsis thaliana.
 The majority of these pathways are not found in any other pathway database.
 PathBank aims to provide a pathway for every protein and a map for every metabolite.
 PathBank is designed specifically to support pathway elucidation and pathway discovery in metabolomics, transcriptomics, proteomics, and systems biology.
 It is able to do so, in part, by providing detailed, fully searchable, hyperlinked diagrams of metabolic, signalling, disease, drug, and physiological pathways.
 All PathBank pathways include information on the relevant organelles, subcellular compartments, protein complex cofactors, protein complex locations, metabolite locations, chemical structures, and protein complex quaternary structures.
 Each small molecule is hyperlinked to detailed descriptions contained in the HMDB or DrugBank and each protein complex or enzyme complex is hyperlinked to UniProt.
 All PathBank pathways are accompanied with detailed descriptions and references, providing an overview of the pathway, condition, or processes depicted in each diagram.
 The database is easily browsed and supports full text, sequence, and chemical structure searching.
 Users may query PathBank with lists of metabolite names, drug names, genes/protein complex names, SwissProt IDs, GenBank IDs, Affymetrix IDs, or Agilent microarray IDs.
-These queries will produce lists of matching pathways and highlight the. matching molecules on each of the pathway diagrams.
+These queries will produce lists of matching pathways and highlight the matching molecules on each of the pathway diagrams.
 Gene, metabolite, and protein complex concentration data can also be visualized through PathBank's mapping interface.
-Each of PathBank's images, image maps, descriptions, and tables are downloadable in several formats.
+Each of PathBank's images, descriptions, and tables are downloadable in several formats.
 PathBank is made available under the Open Database License.

 The PathBank interface is modeled to some extent after the interface used for DrugBank and the HMDB with a navigation bar for browsing, searching, and downloading the database.
 On the navigation bar is a text query box that supports text queries of the entire textual component of the database.
 PathBank may be browsed by pathway, chemical compound, and protein complex.
 The pathway browse view generates a tabular synopsis of PathBank's content with thumbnail images of the pathway diagrams, textual descriptions of the pathway, as well as lists of the corresponding chemical components and enzyme/protein complex components.
 This browse view allows users to casually scroll through the database, select different pathway categories, or re-sort its contents.
 Clicking on a given thumbnail image or its corresponding pathway button brings up a full-screen image for the selected pathway.
 Once opened, the pathway image may be navigated using the zoom and scroll buttons.
 As with most pathway databases, all of the chemical structures and proteins illustrated in PathBank's diagrams are hyperlinked to other online databases or tables.
 PathBank pathways can be visualized with full colour and detail or simplified into a black and white diagram with nodes and edges.
 Users may download pathways in image (SVG, PNG) and textual data exchange formats (BioPAX, SBGN, SBML, PWML), as well as chemical compound and protein complex information (including structures and sequences) on the downloads page.